Storyflow Logo

 Start with the truth, because the limits only make sense against the strengths.
 ChatGPT is excellent at discrete creative tasks with a clear ask.
 Draft a paragraph, rewrite this line ten ways, brainstorm forty title options, explain a concept, summarize a transcript, get unstuck on a blank page.
 For anything you can frame in a single prompt, it is fast, fluent, and often genuinely good.

-It is also a fantastic thinking warm-up.
-When you do not know where to start, ChatGPT will give you something to react to, and reacting is easier than creating from nothing.
-For a single scene, a single email, a single hook, it is one of the best tools ever made.
+It is also one of the best thinking warm-ups ever built.
+When you do not know where to start, ChatGPT hands you something to react to, and reacting is easier than creating from nothing.
+For a single scene, a single email, a single hook, nothing beats it.
+I open it dozens of times a day and would not give it up.

 So the question is not whether ChatGPT is good.
 It is whether the thing it is good at scales to a whole creative project.
-And the answer is that ChatGPT is a brilliant collaborator who walks into the room with no memory of the project, every single time.
-That is the root of all four limits below.
+ChatGPT is a brilliant collaborator who walks into the room with no memory of the project, every single time.
+That one sentence is the root of all four limits below, and it is not a flaw you can prompt your way out of.
+It is the shape of the tool.

 This is the big one.
 ChatGPT answers the prompt in front of it, not the project behind it.
-It cannot look across all your research, your half-formed ideas, and your draft at once and tell you what is missing, because it has never seen the whole thing in its real relationships.
-You can paste in chunks, but you are hand-feeding it a project it cannot actually hold, one slice at a time.
+It cannot look across all your research, your half-formed ideas, and your current draft at once and tell you what is missing, because it has never seen the whole thing in its real relationships.
+You can paste in chunks, but then you are hand-feeding it a project it cannot actually hold, one slice at a time, and you have to already know which slice is relevant, which is the analysis you wanted it to do.

 Because each prompt is self-contained, ChatGPT is biased toward closing the loop on whatever you just asked.
-It is great at the diverge step (give me options) and weak at the converge step (which of these is right for this specific project, given everything else).
-Without the whole project in view, it cannot weigh an idea against the rest of the work, so it helps you develop the first workable idea rather than the best one.
+It is strong at the diverge step (give me options) and weak at the converge step (which of these is right for this specific project, given everything else).
+Without the whole project in view, it cannot weigh a new idea against the rest of the work, so it helps you develop the first workable idea rather than the best one.

 Why this happens: chat is the wrong shape for project work

-None of these are bugs that a better model fixes.
-They come from the shape of the tool.
+None of the Four Walls is a bug that a better model fixes.
+GPT-5 will not remember your project any more durably than a chat thread can, because the limit is the interface, not the intelligence.
 Chat is a conversation, and a conversation is linear, temporary, and bounded by what you can fit in the current message.
 That shape is perfect for a single exchange and wrong for a sprawling, persistent, multi-part project.

 The mismatch is between the artifact and the interface.
 A creative project is a big, durable, spatial thing.
 A chat thread is a small, temporary, linear thing.
 You can force the project through the thread, but you spend your energy compressing and re-explaining instead of creating.
 The tool is not failing.
 It is being asked to be a shape it is not.